 Adult T-cell leukemia/lymphoma (ATLL).
 ATLL has 4 subtypes.
 Depending on the different features, it is subclassified as smoldering, chronic, acute, or adult T-cell lymphoma, which is a cancer of the lymph system.
 The acute and the adult T-cell lymphoma subtypes grow quickly.
 ATLL is caused by a retrovirus called the human T-cell leukemia virus (HTLV1).

 Sezary syndrome.
 Sezary syndrome is a form of mycosis fungoides, a T-cell lymphoma that occurs in the skin.
 Sezary syndrome is usually slow-growing and takes years to develop from mycosis fungoides, which is located only on the skin.
 Sezary syndrome is generally diagnosed when large numbers of the lymphoma cells are found in the blood, often together with reddening of the skin, which is called erythroderma.

-ASCO Answers Fact Sheet : Read a one-page fact sheet (available as a PDF) that offers an easy-to-print introduction to CLL.
+ASCO Answers Fact Sheet: Read a 1-page fact sheet that offers an introduction to CLL.
+This fact sheet is available as a PDF, so it is easy to print out.

 Cancer.Net Patient Education Video: View a short video led by an ASCO expert in leukemia that provides basic information and areas of research.